Mibrahim9400/hangman728/README.md

 ## Milestone 2

-Creating Variables for the game
+Creating Variables for the game.

 ### Description
 This project demonstrates basic Python functionality, including: